sumup-oss/foundry/README.md

 ### The problem

-Setting up and maintaining a complex JavaScript project can be very tedious.There are many different dependencies to install (linters, testing frameworks, bundlers) and configurations to set up.
+Setting up and maintaining a complex JavaScript project can be very tedious.
+There are many different dependencies to install (linters, testing frameworks, bundlers) and configurations to set up.
 Once you have a running project, you end up writing a lot of boilerplate code when creating commonly used files.
 For example, a React component might come with a spec file (test), a Storybook file (isolated component development), and a service for handling business logic.

 It gets much, much worse when you have several (many?) projects.
-What happens, when there is a breaking change in a tooling dependency?
-What if team decides you need to add a new linting rule?
+What happens when there is a breaking change in a tooling dependency?
+What if a team decides you need to add a new linting rule?
 Nobody wants to go through every project and update those files all the time.
 And who knows, if they are even the same?
 Syncing configurations is terrible.
 Or think about that new engineer you are onboarding.
 How are they supposed to know how you structure your project, how your components are supposed to look, which files they need to create?

 You might think you could solve these issues with a boilerplate repository and some snippets or templates.
 But you cannot.
 At least the maintenance problem will not go away.

 ### The solution

 Toolkits are a way to mitigate these kinds of problems.
-They encapsulate as much as possible of the your toolchain into a single dependency and expose it through a CLI.
+They encapsulate as much as possible of the toolchain into a single dependency and expose it through a CLI.
 Doing so gets you the following, probably more!

 - You don't need to set up any tooling when creating a new project.
 Bootstrap it and start coding. :rocket:
 - When you need to update a tooling dependency or change a configuration, do it in the toolkit and update the toolkit dependency in your projects &mdash; preferably in an automated fashion.
 That's it. :sparkles: